This article originally appeared in the December 2020/January 2021 issue of Dream of Italy.

 What do you call the cherry on top?

-This past year forced us all into an uncomfortable stillness, an absence of many of our usual coping mechanisms.
+The past two years have forced us all into an uncomfortable stillness, an absence of many of our usual coping mechanisms.
 For me personally, running off to Italy is at the top of that list.
 As is true with many things in life, this year presented us with an amazing opportunity, disguised as a hardship, to look closely at what we value most in life.

 If you’re reading this magazine, chances are, we are kindred spirits.
 Italy has captured our hearts and just won’t let go.
 Many of us have built so much of our lives around our travels to il bel paese, planning our next Italian journey and counting the days until that plane takes off and we can exhale.